Who we are

-SolidariTee is an international charity striving for empowering, long-term change in the treatment of all those forced to flee their homes.
-Students and young people are at the heart of our movement, but our team includes people of all ages and backgrounds.
+SolidariTee is an international charity and movement striving for empowering, long-term change in the treatment of all those forced to flee their homes.
+Students and young people are at the heart of our movement, but our team and community includes people of all ages and backgrounds.

 Our student community

-In the past 4 years, we've had over 1500 volunteers studying at universities in more than 10 countries.
+So far, we've been grateful and fortunate to have worked with more than 2000 student volunteers across 10 countries.
 Our students organise events, raise awareness, and unite the student community in support of refugees worldwide.

 "I joined SolidariTee because I wanted to be a part of changing the injustices facing refugees by supporting NGOs that provide legal long-time solutions.
 Leading SolidariTee’s NTU team, my highlights were a Christmas bake sale and an awareness online panel event involving NGOs, such as Equal Legal Aid, and refugee advocates."